By the catalog: Merit Press, Fall 2013.

 There certainly are aspects of the book to appreciate and admire: most notably the depiction of the Guamanian culture, which combines aspects of the various colonial powers that have controlled the island over the years with the indigenous Chamorro culture that was there originally and is there still.
 The cast reflects that multicultural heritage—Kiko is Chamorro, as is his crush at school, while his best friend Tomas is of Japanese descent—as does, and often in a stomach-growling inducing way, the food.

-Escape from Eden, by Elisa Nader: Anyone but you I read this one and loved it, and then never wrote about it!
+Escape from Eden, by Elisa Nader: I read this one and loved it, and then never wrote about it!
 I'll have to go back and re-read so I can do it justice, because Nader BROUGHT THE CRAZY, and in a TOTALLY EXCELLENT WAY.
 It's about a cult, and escaping from a cult, and first love.
 It's action-packed and tension-filled and there are thrills and chills and GAHHHHs galore!
 Also, HUMAN FREAKING TRAFFICKING. *shudder*

 Ahem.
 Yeah, so I liked that one.
 A lot.